 And biscuits and gravy?
 Those came from the method of preserving ground meat cooked into patties, stored in crocks and layered with rendered lard.
 You’d scoop out patties with fat, and use them to make sausage gravy.
 Additional lard provided the fat for biscuits.

 After the Civil War, poverty hit everyone in the South, and food preservation became more important.
 If you owned land, you grew food, and what you didn’t eat, you preserved.
 Souse, or head cheese, is a way to preserve all the extra bits of a pig.
 Jams from native, wild-growing fruits such as scuppernong grapes were produced after foraging.

 The World Wars also changed things.
-It became every American’s patriotic duty to grow a victory garden, and to preserve and can food, to support troops, supplement rations and help families — especially poor families — survive.
+It became every American’s patriotic duty to grow a victory garden, preserve and can food, support troops, supplement rations and help other families — especially poor families — survive.